Convergence Rates of First and Higher Order Dynamics for Solving Linear Ill-posed Problems: Heavy Ball Dynamics

-We can therefore apply \autoref{thCR} to the regularisation method induced by \autoref{eqODESecond}, which is the regularisation method generated by the functions $(\ra)_{\alpha>0}$ defined in \autoref{eqSecOrdGenerator}, and the convergence rate functions $\phi_\mu$ or $\psi_{\mu,\nu}$ for arbitrary $\mu>0$ and $\nu>0$.
+We can therefore apply \autoref{thCR} to the regularisation method induced by \autoref{eqODESecond}, which is the regularisation method generated by the functions $(\ra)_{\alpha>0}$ defined in \autoref{eqSecOrdGenerator}, and the convergence rate functions $\phiH_\mu$ or $\phiL_\mu$ for arbitrary $\mu>0$.
+Thus, although the functions $t\mapsto\tilde\rho(t;\lambda)$ and $\lambda\mapsto\tilde\rho(t;\lambda)$ are not monotonic, we obtain optimal convergence rates of the regularisation method under variational source conditions such as in \autoref{eqCRvar}.

+If we formulate it with the stronger standard source condition, see \autoref{thSsc}, we can reproduce a result similar to \cite[Theorem 5.1]{ZhaHof20}.